jaspector

 Monday through Friday, 8:00 a.m. to 4:30 p.m.

-Typical inspection sequence: Gloucester publishes a 17-step sequence: footing; projection or foundation; slab; basement or foundation; floor joist; fireplace; exterior framing; electrical rough-in; plumbing rough-in; mechanical rough-in; interior framing; insulation; electrical meter; electrical final; plumbing final; mechanical final; and final building.
+Typical sequence: Gloucester publishes a 17-step sequence: footing; projection or foundation; slab; basement or foundation; floor joist; fireplace; exterior framing; electrical rough-in; plumbing rough-in; mechanical rough-in; interior framing; insulation; electrical meter; electrical final; plumbing final; mechanical final; and final building.
 Floodplain projects additionally require an under-construction elevation certificate before foundation inspection and a finished-construction elevation certificate before final inspections.
 A certificate of occupancy requires a Gloucester County Health Department operation permit, blower-door testing, and an approved erosion and sediment final inspection or posting of surety with the county.

-Gloucester County Building Permit FAQ
+Source: Gloucester County Building Inspection ↗

-Do I need a building permit in unincorporated Gloucester County, VA?
+01 Do I need a building permit in unincorporated Gloucester County, VA?

 Permits are required for construction or improvements in a flood zone; altered, constructed, converted, demolished, enlarged, improved, or repaired buildings and structures; new houses and other structures; alterations and renovations; decks; ramps and wheelchair lifts; pools and pool barriers; piers, boathouses, boatlifts, retaining walls, bulkheads, and finger piers; foundation repair; sheathing and floor joists; commercial reroofing and structural residential reroofing; new windows or doors when openings are added or enlarged; attic or basement conversions; demolition; solar panels and windmills; signs; tenant and commercial buildouts; change of use; asbestos removal; tents over 900 square feet; construction trailers; amusement devices; electrical, plumbing, and mechanical trade work; and elevators.
 Land disturbance over 2,500 square feet requires a county land-disturbance permit.
 Tidal wetlands activities such as bulkheads, riprap, groins, piers, marinas, and boat ramps require wetlands authorization.

-How much does a building permit cost in unincorporated Gloucester County, VA?
+02 How much does a building permit cost in unincorporated Gloucester County, VA?

+Building permit fees in unincorporated Gloucester County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $35.00 minimum building permit fee; $35.00 zoning permit (all others category).
 Fees are calculated as: Mixed schedule.
 Residential building permits: $0.12 per square foot.
 Accessory structures (decks, sheds, detached garages, piers, bulkheads): $0.10 per square foot.
 Commercial and industrial permits: $0.20 per square foot.
 Demolition: $35 flat.
 Zoning permits: $35 flat.
 Signs: $35 base plus area-based adders on the building fee sheet ($50 under current planning fee schedule).
 Site-plan review: $500 plus $50 per acre of disturbance or fraction thereof.
 Residential development plans: $500 plus $50 per acre.
 Residential erosion and sediment fees: $45 for first acre plus $5 per additional acre or fraction.
 Commercial erosion and sediment fees: $300 base plus $50 per disturbed acre or fraction.
 Wetlands permit fees: $250 for non-commercial and residential projects; $500 for commercial projects..
 Plan check fee: Residential plan review: $50.00.
 Commercial or industrial plan review: $150.00.
 Plan review fees are required with the application and are non-refundable..

-How do I apply for a building permit in unincorporated Gloucester County, VA?
+03 How do I apply for a building permit in unincorporated Gloucester County, VA?

-1. Confirm the correct review path before filing.
+To apply for a building permit in unincorporated Gloucester County, VA, follow these steps: 1.
+Confirm the correct review path before filing.
 Work may require permits from Building Inspection, Planning and Zoning, or Environmental Programs — or parallel approvals from more than one department.
 Commercial and multifamily development may require county site-plan review; land disturbance over 2,500 square feet requires a land-disturbance permit; floodplain work in a special flood hazard area requires floodplain review; and tidal wetlands work requires Wetlands Board approval.
 2. Download and complete the correct application package.
 Building Inspection publishes separate forms for building, zoning, demolition, sign, trade, plan-review-only, floodplain, and owner-affidavit filings.
 Planning and Zoning publishes site-plan, rezoning, conditional use permit, subdivision, and zoning forms.
 Environmental Programs publishes land-disturbance, Chesapeake Bay, stormwater, and wetlands applications.
 3. Submit the package through the applicable pathway.
 Building permits may be submitted in person at 6489 Main St., by mail, or by email if plan size permits.
 Site-plan submittals must be sent electronically via a secure link requested from siteplans@gloucesterva.info.
 Environmental applications may be submitted by email, mail, or in person.
 4. Include all required supporting materials for the chosen path.
 Site-plan submissions require the electronic plan set, site-plan application, site-plan checklist, erosion and sediment checklist, stormwater checklist, project narrative, site-plan fee, and stormwater registration statement plus 50% of the VSMP permit fee when applicable.
 Wetlands applications require project drawings and proceed to a Wetlands Board public hearing.
 5. Pay the applicable fees.
 Planning and Zoning requires an application number before accepting fee payment.
 Environmental Programs accepts online card or e-check payment, mailed check, or Treasurer drop-box payment and allows payment after emailed submission once an application number is assigned.
 6. Receive the permit and complete required inspections.
 Building permits may be picked up in person; trade permits may be emailed; permits may also be mailed depending on plan size.
 Request each inspection by phone, provide the permit number, and proceed through the required inspection sequence to final approval and certificate of occupancy.

-How long does it take to get a building permit in unincorporated Gloucester County, VA?
+04 How long does it take to get a building permit in unincorporated Gloucester County, VA?

-What work is exempt from building permits in unincorporated Gloucester County, VA?
+05 What work is exempt from building permits in unincorporated Gloucester County, VA?

-How do I schedule a building inspection in unincorporated Gloucester County, VA?
+06 How do I schedule a building inspection in unincorporated Gloucester County, VA?

-Inspections can be scheduled via: Call Building Inspection at 804-693-2744 with the permit number.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Gloucester County, VA via: Call Building Inspection at 804-693-2744 with the permit number.
 Requests made before 4:00 p.m. during office hours are generally attempted the next business day, pending workload.
 Requests made after 4:00 p.m. are attempted two days after the request, pending workload.
 Voice mail is available 24 hours per day for after-hours requests..